Five questions for Bitkollegen co-founder Franziska: What is responsible offshore IT?

 In this respect, you can actually make a direct positive contribution if you generate your own electricity from solar energy.
 Aren’t your services then much more expensive than those of other IT outsourcing companies?

+Is your offer still attractive for customers?
 It’s true that price was and still is the decisive factor for companies from the USA, Europe and Germany when it comes to deciding on IT outsourcing.

 In Germany in particular, however, there is another important factor: The shortage of skilled workers.